juliensagot/ModularTableViewController/README.md

-# BetterTableViewController
+# Modular TableViewController

-### Goals
+### Motivation
-Creating a controller for a `UITableView` with multiple section is often really tedious.
-This project aims to make this task as easy as possible by bringing section modularity and type-safe cell dequeuing.

-## One controller per section

-Our goal is to be able to have a controller per section.
-That way we'll have **a very modular table view**.

----

-### Step 1: Creating necessary protocols
+Creating a static `UITableViewController` is pretty straightforward but become really messy when you have a lot of sections.
+This sample project aims to solve that issue by providing a solution to delegate data source & delegate methods to section controllers.
+Having an object managing each section of the tableView brings you a lot of modularity.

+## TableViewSectionDataSource & TableViewSectionDelegate protocols

-Let's create two protocols:
+Let's create the following protocols:

 ```swift
 protocol TableViewSectionDataSource {